How to Plan a Perfect Zion National Park Itinerary (2 Days)

 Along the way, you’ll get nice views of the canyon and pass under a freestanding arch, which is kind of cool.
 It’s a fun hike with some unique sections of climbing using chains, which is a different experience than most hikes you’ll do in Zion and beyond.

 Important Note: This hike (along with all hikes from the Weeping Rock shuttle stop) is closed indefinitely as of April 2020 due to a major rockfall.
-Sitting here in Zion in April 2021, it’s still closed.
+Sitting here in December 2022, it’s still closed.
 There is no timetable for reopening.
 Check current conditions here.
 Instead, you could skip this and hike the Middle Fork of Taylor Creek in Kolob Canyons instead, which we tried to do but somehow found ourselves in a snowstorm and ended up having to skip it.

 Picnic Lunch & Riverside Walk